thearn/webcam-pulse-detector/README.md

 enviroment to containerize the required real-time analysis, and allow for that analysis to be easily tweaked to specification and compared with alternative designs.
-Upon installation, OpenMDAO is bootstrapped into its own Python virtualenv, which must be activated before use (see below).
-OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib (see http://openmdao.org/docs/getting-started/requirements.html)
+Upon installation, OpenMDAO is bootstrapped into its own Python virtualenv, which must be activated before use (see the Quickstart section below).
+OpenMDAO requires python 2.6+, numpy, scipy, and matplotlib
+(see http://openmdao.org/docs/getting-started/requirements.html)

 Quickstart: